-You must have graduated with a bachelor's degree or higher and be currently employed in order to be eligible for student loan refinancing with PenFed.
+You must have graduated with an associate degree or higher and be currently employed in order to be eligible for student loan refinancing with PenFed.

 For loans up to $150,000: the annual income requirement for a solo application is $42,000, or $25,000 with a cosigner.
 Your cosigner must have annual income of at least $42,000.For loans exceeding $150,000: the annual income requirement for a solo application is $50,000, or $25,000 with a cosigner.
 Your cosigner must have annual income of at least $50,000.

 We will always provide free consultations about your student loan scenario via email firstname.lastname@example.org, or via phone, 202-888-4320.
 We pride ourselves in putting you first and finding the best solution for each unique situation.
 Whether you have questions regarding an in-process application or you're shopping around for information, we are here to help.

 To expedite the processing of your loan documents, and to keep them secure, it is best to upload them directly to your application.If necessary, applicants may also email their documents to: email@example.com and include the application ID.

 We can typically facilitate this request for married couples and other unique situations.
 However, please call one of our student loan experts at 202-888-4320 to discuss options before proceeding with an application so we can find the best solution for you.

 The initial credit review considers all of the information you and your cosigner provide during the application process, such as income, degree, and school, as well as the information obtained from your credit report.
 Once you pass the credit review, the next step is to provide documentation that supports the credit information.